 "It was good training which refreshed my dated knowledge.
 It also highlighted how we are quick to assume, from societies norms, without knowing the figures of those who actually drink."

 "Some really thought provoking statistics and facts.
 I enjoyed the style of the session and felt the delivery was very warm, engaging and informative.
 The time flew by!
 Thank you."
-Foster Care Associates and fun resource packs, which they can use with the young people that they support.
-It is always such a pleasure to meet new organisations and learn about their work.

 Shona Johnston, Scotland Manager